rygorous/rygblog-src/posts/texture-tiling-and-swizzling.md

 +--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+
 ```

-where x0..7 are the bits corresponding to the x coordinates, y0..7 are the bits corresponding to the y coordinate, and c0..1 correspond to the color channel index \- whether your image uses ARGB, BGRA or RGBA byte order is a holy war I won't concern myself with today :\).
+where x0..7 are the bits corresponding to the x coordinates, y0..7 are the bits corresponding to the y coordinate, and c0..1 correspond to the color channel index---whether your image uses ARGB, BGRA or RGBA byte order is a holy war I won't concern myself with today :\).
 A popular swizzle pattern is Morton order \(also often called "Z\-order" because the order that pixels are stored in follows a distinct recursive Z\-shaped pattern\) which interleaves the x and y bits:

 ```
 +--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+